Together, we create a safe container where grief is not a problem to solve, but a sacred path to walk—with honesty, tenderness, and in community.

 Key Details

-See more commonly asked questions below.
+See more information in the commonly asked questions below.👇

 Rebecca Churt is a practicing end-of-life doula and the founder of The Grievery.
 Her work honors grief as a natural, universal experience—one that connects us deeply to each other, the earth, and all living beings.
 She approaches grief not as something to be fixed or solved, but as a presence to be tended with care, attention, and compassion.